 - Fully adopt the UNICEF-advocated ‘child rights’ approach to marketing and this to underpin relevant legislative strategy.

 The challenge now facing the Government is to take radical action to protect children and young people, using statutory means in those areas where a predominantly voluntary approach has failed and continues to fail.
-In this way, individuals can be supported through coherent and sustained implementation of policies that are evidence-based and facilitates the availability of healthier lifestyle choices that are affordable and easily accessible to everyone from all sectors of society.
+In this way, individuals can be supported through coherent and sustained implementation of policies that are both evidence-based and population-based and regulation can be devised that at the very least, facilitates the availability of healthier lifestyle choices that are affordable and easily accessible to everyone from all sectors of society.
 So, will the Government stand up and be counted in the children’s corner?